The Hacker Who Reached Out to a Food Delivery Startup First

 The Thank You

-After deploying the fix, I sent the researcher a thank-you email.
-I asked if there was anything we could do in return.
+After deploying the fix, the CTO sent the researcher a thank-you email.
+She asked if there was anything the team could do in return.

-Their response surprised me: "A public acknowledgment would be great.
+Their response surprised her: "A public acknowledgment would be great.
 It helps my reputation as a researcher and shows other companies that responsible disclosure works."

-• Published a blog post thanking them by name
+• Published a blog post thanking the researcher by name

 • Created a security.txt file with contact info for future reports

-• Offered them 6 months of free service (they declined but appreciated the gesture)
+• Offered them 6 months of free delivery credits (they declined but appreciated the gesture)

-• Added them to our security credits page
+• Added them to a security credits page

 Why This Went Well